google/blockly-samples/codelabs/getting_started/getting_started.md

 ```

 ### A note on eval
 Executing scripts with eval is not always the safest option - we use it here for simplicity.
-If you intend to run the user's blocks in production, check out the <a href="https://github.com/NeilFraser/JS-Interpreter">JS Interpreter project</a>.
+If you intend to run the user's blocks in production, check out the <a href="https://github.com/NeilFraser/JS-Interpreter">JS-Interpreter project</a>.
 This project is separate from Blockly, but was specifically written for Blockly.

 ### Test it